someodd/someodd.github.io/phlog-mirror/_posts/2024-04-22-xmpp-server.gopher.md

 webroot_path = /var/www/xmpp.someodd.zip,
 server = https://acme-v02.api.letsencrypt.org/directory
 key_type = ecdsa
-deploy_hook = prosodyctl --root cert import /etc/letsencrypt/live
+renew_hook = prosodyctl --root cert import /etc/letsencrypt/live
 [[webroot_map]]
 xmpp.someodd.zip = /var/www/xmpp.someodd.zip
 ```

-don't forget to uncomment/edit ssl_certificate* fields in nginx then restart nginx

-**I THINK YOU'LL WANT TO ALSO DO THAT FOR irc.xmpp.someodd.zip** AND conference.xmpp.someodd.zip if you're going to do biboumi/irc connection. except i don't think you need the ssl or location / block for those.
+**I THINK YOU'LL WANT TO ALSO DO THAT FOR irc.xmpp.someodd.zip** AND
+conference.xmpp.someodd.zip AND upload.xmpp.someodd.zip if you're going to do
+biboumi/irc connection.  except i don't think you need the ssl or location /
+block for those.

+don't forget to uncomment/edit ssl_certificate* fields in nginx then restart
+nginx

 ## Test what we have so far + firewall